-Our other safety practices continue.
-For Sunday worship and other services, we have socially-distanced marked seating, and attendees are asked to sign a card placed in their seating area, so contact tracing can be performed if needed (not needed so far).
-We open doors to the outdoors to promote fresh air exchange, and singing is by soloists only.
+In worship services, seating is marked for social-distancing, and attendees are asked to sign a card placed in their seating area so contact tracing can be performed.
+Singing is by soloists only.
 Communion is served in individual sealed packages pre-placed in seating areas.
 If you or someone close to you has symptoms of a bad cold or flu, please get tested and stay isolated.